DFHack/dfhack/docs/Core.rst

 Core preferences
 ================

-There are a few settings that can be changed dynamically via `gui/control-panel` to affect runtime behavior.
-You can also toggle these from the commandline using the `lua` command, e.g.
+Settings that control DFHack's runtime behavior can be changed dynamically via the "Preferences" tab in `gui/control-panel` or on the commandline with `control-panel`.
+The two most important settings for the core are:
-``lua dfhack.HIDE_ARMOK_TOOLS=true`` or by editing the generated ``dfhack-config/init/dfhack.control-panel-preferences.init`` file and restarting DF.

-- ``dfhack.HIDE_CONSOLE_ON_STARTUP``: Whether to hide the external DFHack terminal window on startup.
-This, of course, is not useful to change dynamically.
-You'll have to use `gui/control-panel` or edit the init file directly and restart DF for it to have an effect.
+- ``HIDE_CONSOLE_ON_STARTUP``: On Windows, this controls whether to hide the external DFHack terminal window on startup.
+The console is hidden by default so it does not get in the way of gameplay, but it can be useful to enable for debugging purposes or if you just prefer to use the external console instead of the in-game `gui/launcher`.
+When you change this setting, the new behavior will take effect the next time you start the game.
+If you are running the native Linux version of DF (and DFHack), the terminal that you run the game from becomes the DFHack console and this setting has no effect.

-- ``dfhack.HIDE_ARMOK_TOOLS``: Whether to hide "armok" tools in command lists.
+- ``HIDE_ARMOK_TOOLS``: Whether to hide "armok" tools in command lists.
+Also known as "Mortal mode", this setting keeps god-mode tools out of sight and out of mind.
+Highly recommended for players who would prefer if the god-mode tools were not quite as obvious and accessible.

 Performance monitoring
 ======================